Permanent Courses

 Vic Park terrain has forest and open areas, 9 km south from the centre of Christchurch.

-• Orange/Red Short course - 2.9km, challenging navigation
+- Challenging navigation Orange/Red Short course = 2.9km,

-• Score/rogaine-style course.
+- Plan your own route on a score/rogaine-style course.
 There is no course drawn on the map, but there will be a number of controls, and the aim of the score course is to visit as many controls as possible in a set amount of time.
 You can set a time of an hour and see how many you and your friends can find.

 You can use these to check you found the right control.
 Match the control number to the letters you found on the control posts.